microsoft/vscode-docs/api/extension-guides/language-model.md

 ## Send the language model request

-Once you've built the prompt for the language model, you can send the request by using `sendChatRequest`.
-You have to provide the name of the specific language model as an input parameter.
+Once you've built the prompt for the language model, you need to select the language model by specifying the `vendor`, `id`, `family` or `version` of the model you want to get.
 Currently, only `copilot-gpt-3.5-turbo` and `copilot-gpt-4` are supported.
 It's expected that the list of supported models will grow over time.
+Once you have the model, you can send the request to it by using `sendRequest`.

 When you make a request to the Language Model API, the request might fail.
 For example, because the model doesn't exist, or the user didn't give consent to use the Language Model API, or because quota limits are exceeded.
 Use `LanguageModelError` to distinguish between different types of errors.